Ryan-loves-movies/NUS-CS2030-Discrete-Event-Simulator/README.md

 - In other words,
 ```
 (no. of servers) (no. of self-check counters) (max queue length) (no. of customers) (prob of server resting)
-(arrival times of customers -- based on number of customers specified already)
+(arrival times of customers -- based on no. of customers specified already)
 (service times of customers)
 ```